 The rise in “conspiracy theories” is driven by this kind of widespread dissemination of information about the misdeeds of the powerful, and there is no way to turn the clock back and restore a culture of official secrecy, short of a brutal totalitarian lockdown on information.

 Your program of “nudging” the public away from both real and fanciful conspiracy memes just won’t work.
 My friends and I can nudge the public toward fact-based conspiracy memes more effectively than you and your co-conspirators can nudge them in the other direction, even if you outspend us by billions of dollars.
 Truth is the great equalizer.

 Since you are an illustrious law professor, I am sure you can argue ably against the positions outlined above.
 Please do so – by joining me on my radio program and getting your message out to the audience you want to convince.
 Stop preaching to the choir – go straight to the conspiracy theorists and explain to us why we are wrong!

 I await your reply, and look forward to speaking with you.

 Kevin Barrett http://www.news.wisc.edu/barrettissue/

-Posted by Kevin Barrett on March 23, 2014, With 3760 Reads Filed under Of Interest.
+Posted by Kevin Barrett on March 23, 2014, With 3889 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.